BSC-ES/providentia/docs/source/Colocation.md

 spatial_colocation = False
 ```

-On the dashboard, only 1 species is allows to be loaded at the same time, so in theory it should not be possible to use.
+On the dashboard, only 1 species is allowed to be loaded at once, so in theory it should not be possible to use.
 However there is a workaround using **filter_species**.
-If we filter the current loaded species with one or multiple filter species,
+If we filter the current loaded species with one or multiple filter species.
+This trick can be used by loading a configuration file with filter_species**

 **Without spatial colocation:**